e-mail

 Drug introduction

-Hepatitis A vaccine is a vaccine that prevents hepatitis A virus infection.
-It contains parts of the virus that prompt the body to produce antibodies to fight the virus.
-Hepatitis A vaccination can effectively prevent hepatitis A infection, which is especially important for people traveling to areas with high risk of hepatitis A.
+Hepatitis A vaccine is a vaccine that prevents infection with the hepatitis A virus.
+It contains parts of the virus and prompts the body to produce antibodies to fight the virus.
+Vaccination with the hepatitis A vaccine can effectively prevent hepatitis A infection, and is especially important for people traveling to areas with a high risk of hepatitis A.

 In Hong Kong, hepatitis A vaccine is usually recommended for the following people:

-- People planning to travel to areas with a high risk of hepatitis A
+- People who plan to travel to areas with a high risk of hepatitis A

 - Healthcare workers